 The use of probiotics may also prevent vaginal infections by maintaining balance within the vaginal microflora for women with decreasing Oestrogen levels.

-Immunity Fuel contains 15 strains of live bacteria, including 9 Lactobacillus strains and Bifidobacterium.
+The best probiotics for menopause should contain multiple strains of live bacteria, including Lactobacillus and Bifidobacterium.
 Bifidobacterium is known to be antibacterial, and is said to be especially good for vaginal health and for enhancing mood.

-As always, it is important to include our probiotics as part of a healthy, balanced diet.
+As always, it is important to include good quality, natural probiotics as part of a healthy, balanced diet.
 Eat plenty of fruit and vegies, fibre rich foods and drink plenty of water!